Home

 Take a look at the world's abortion laws

-4 of the opposite Republican-appointed justices – Clarence Thomas, Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett - voted with Alito in the convention held among the justices, the report added.
+Four of the other Republican-appointed justices – Clarence Thomas, Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett - voted with Alito in the convention held among the justices, the report added.

-Read Extra
+Read More

-After an initial vote among the justices following an oral argument, one is assigned the majority opinion and writes a draft.
-It's then circulated among the many justices.
+After an initial vote among the many justices following an oral argument, one is assigned the majority opinion and writes a draft.
+It's then circulated among the justices.

-Christian conservatives and lots of Republican officeholders have long sought to overturn it.
+Christian conservatives and plenty of Republican officeholders have long sought to overturn it.

 Mississippi requested the justices to overturn both rulings and Alito's draft opinion largely adopts the Republican state's arguments.

-Register now for FREE unlimited access to Reuters.com
+Register now for FREE limitless access to Reuters.com

 Register

-Reporting by Kanishka Singh and Eric Beech in Washington; Additional reporting by Andrea Shalal and Lawrence Hurley; Editing by Tim Ahmann, Kim Coghill and Michael Perry
+Reporting by Kanishka Singh and Eric Beech in Washington; Further reporting by Andrea Shalal and Lawrence Hurley; Modifying by Tim Ahmann, Kim Coghill and Michael Perry

-Our Requirements: The Thomson Reuters Trust Principles.
+Our Requirements: The Thomson Reuters Belief Rules.

 Leave a Reply